 Also note that you should save all photos in CMYK mode, not RGB mode when possible.
 Images saved in RGB mode may not print properly.
 If you are unable to save your image in CYMK mode, please contact us for assistance.

-	How do I get digital files to DPS?
+How do I get digital files to 2 Friends Printing?

 The easiest way to submit files is to use our SEND A FILE form.
 You can also provide your digital files to us on a flash drive, via email, or by ftp.
-If sending via e-mail, please limit file size to 5MB or less in size.
 If the file is larger than 5MB, then you should upload the files via our online form.
 Please call us at (913) 492-1500 if you need assistance.

 How do I get an estimate from you?

 Call our sales department at (913) 492-1500, or REQUEST AN ESTIMATE ONLINE.